OPM/opm-reference-manual/docker/lo-ubuntu2204/README.md

 such that you are allowed to run script from PowerShell.

 Then, make sure that both docker desktop is running and the X server is running, and open a PowerShell terminal window.
-See discussion above for Linux, instead of` running the script `docker-soffice.sh` you can run the script `docker-soffice.ps1`, and instead of the script `start-container.sh` you can run the script `start-container.ps1`.
+See discussion above for Linux, instead of running the script `docker-soffice.sh` you can run the script `docker-soffice.ps1`, and instead of the script `start-container.sh` you can run the script `start-container.ps1`.

+### macOS

+On macOS, you need to install docker desktop, see: https://docs.docker.com/desktop/install/mac-install/ and the XQuartz X Server.

+Then, make sure that both docker desktop is running and the X server is running before running the scripts as shown in the "Linux" section above.

 ## Installation of the python scripts
 - Requires python3 >= 3.10
+- Change to the current directory (`docker/lo-ubuntu2204`) before running any of the commands below

 ### Using poetry
 For development it is recommended to use poetry: